rails-api/active_model_serializers/README.md

 ## Render independently

-By default the setting of serializer is in controller as described above which is the recommeneded way.
+By default the setting of serializer is in controller as described above which is the recommended way.
 However, there may be cases you need to render the json object elsewhere say in a helper or a view when controller is only for main object.

 Then you can render the serialized JSON independently.